Updated: Nov 14

 In “Post-Pandemic, the Office will Now Have a Whole New Look,” data is shared from multiple studies in the United States on future shifts within the work environment.
 In one study by McKinsey , 9 out of 10 organizations stated they will be combining remote and on-site work post-pandemic (Dickler, 2021).
 Similarly, in another study Mercer shared that 70% of companies with plans in place stated they will adopt a hybrid model (Dickler, 2021).
-In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible or remote workforce post-pandemic.
-Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (June 30, 2021) shared that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
+In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible or remote workforce post-pandemic (Shepherd, 2021).
+Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (Girzadas, 2021) shared that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
 While onsite employment will always be a part of the workforce, having the skills and experience to learn and work in hybrid, flexible, and online environments will expand potential employment opportunities for future graduates.

 Pedagogical practices that engage learners in educational experiences through instruction, active learning, assessment (e.g., formative, summative, etc.), and feedback building upon theory, research, and authentic contexts supporting comprehension, application, and transfer of learning seamlessly across learning formats (e.g., in-class/onsite, blended, online) in alignment with learner needs and learning outcomes. (p.
 31)